smguilia/overview-1/whats-new/index.md

 New as of: 07 May 2021

 Third-party providers can now offer virtual server images deployed by using Terraform in {{site.data.keyword.cloud_notm}}.
 This capability is supported by the beta release of {{site.data.keyword.cloud_notm}} Partner Center and our previously general availability release of private catalog capabilities.
-For more information, see the [Onboarding a virtual server image with Terraform](/docs/third-party?topic=third-party-vsimage-register).
+For more information, see [Onboarding a virtual server image with Terraform](/docs/third-party?topic=third-party-vsimage-register).

 ## Delivering notifications by using webhooks
 {: #deliver-notification-webhook}